impallari/Libre-Franklin/README.md

 Libre Franklin Font
 ======================

+Libre Franklin is a reinterpretation and expansion of the 1912 Morris Fuller Benton’s classic.

 ...
-Work in Progres ...
+Italics in Progres ...

-Libre Franklin is a 1912 ATF Franklin Gothic revival

 ## License